Nextclade datasets

 Latest dataset

 The datasets can be downloaded with the dataset get subcommand.
-For example SARS-CoV-2 dataset can be downloaded as follows:
+For example to get the latest version of the SARS-CoV-2 dataset with reference sequence Wuhan-Hu-1 run:

 The dataset files will be downloaded to the directory data/sars-cov-2 relative to the working directory.